© 2022 Canadian Malnutrition Task Force

 Thanks to St. Michael's Hospital in Toronto for sharing this document with CMTF.

 The Canadian Malnutrition Task Force, under the leadership of Dr. Jeejeebhoy, revised the SGA form to better reflect the effect dietary intake has on body composition.
 As well, the form includes detail around the importance of understanding the difference poor appetite and cachexia have on body composition.
-The form has been incorporated the SGA DVD.
+The form has been incorporated into the 2022 SGA Video Collection.

 This PowerPoint presentation explains why SGA is part of the algorithm INPAC and it shows examples of well-nourished (SGA A), mildly/moderately (SGA B) and severely malnourished patients.